 For TDD bands RAN1 requires that the active UL and DL BWP pair must have the same centre frequency.

+In the UE specific channel BW signalling, new UEs for the Larger Channel BW method must support an extension of the resource grid signalled earlier in SIB1.
+RAN2 specification impact includes the introduction of a corresponding UE capability.

 <Next Changes>

 6.6.1 Larger Channel BW than licensed BW

+Legacy UEs may not be able to connect to a cell configured according to section 6.1.2.1.
+In a cell configured according to section 6.1.2.2, all legacy UEs can only use the same next smaller channel BW in DL and UL.

 <Next Changes>

 6.7.1 Larger Channel BW than licensed BW